2020–2022 Serbian protests: Protests and roadblocks on 11 December 2021

 Lead organizers of the previous weeks' protests, Savo Manojlović and Nebojša Zelenović had a polemic during the Utisak nedelje show, which was held on 5 December.
 Zelenović, who heads the Green-Left coalition, expressed support for two additional demands (resignation of the president of the Electronic Media Regulatory Body and cancellation of all obligations towards Rio Tinto), while Manojlović opposed the move because, as he stated "the story would be diluted", and he compared the move to the 1 of 5 million protests which failed due to adding demands during protests.
 Two days later, Manojlović asserted that the protests wouldn't end until the demands were met.

-On 8 December, during the "Morning Program" on RTS, actors Marko Grabež and Nedim Nezirović voiced support for the upcoming protests.
+On 8 December, during the Morning Program on RTS, actors Marko Grabež and Nedim Nezirović voiced support for the upcoming protests.
 Following the announcement that Vučić had withdrawn the expropriation law and amended the referendum law, Manojlović controversially declared the "big national celebration" and called for a celebration to be held in Belgrade.
 He later overturned his statement saying that there could be no celebration while others continue to fight, and stated that "we cannot trample on the word we have given" and that no one should have monopoly over the protests.
 Other leading organizations stated their support for the continuation of the protests.
 On the day of the protests, Vučić stated that "all wishes of the protesters have been fulfilled".

 Organizers announced that roads in 50 cities would be blocked, and over 40 organizations participated in the protests.
 Manojlović and his "Kreni-Promeni" organization did not participate.
 After the two main demands were adopted by the government, the protesters continued to demand that Rio Tinto leaves Serbia.
-Although this time, the protests were only held for an hour do to rain and bad weather.
+This time, the protests were only held for an hour due to bad weather.
 The protests mostly remained peaceful, with some incidents happening in Belgrade and Niš.
 In Belgrade, a group of right-wing and anti-vax activists participated in the protests, and a group of pro-government activists waved pro-Rio Tinto slogans.
 Serbian diaspora also held protests in Brussels, Prague, Washington, D.C., Berlin, New York City and London.
 During the protests, Ćuta affirmed that "the protests won't stop until Rio Tinto leaves Serbia".

 Following the protests, minister Mihajlović stated that Ćuta supports "a violent change of government" and is "abusing environmentalism for the election campaign".
 A day later, protests were also held in Zrenjanin.